 - Find a local Family Physician in your town

-There are indicators of problems in blood sugar metabolism that can be seen years before the development of overt diabetes.
-Physicians in the field of endocrinology are now routinely looking at these indicators in patients who are high risk for developing diabetes.
+In general, prediabetes is not associated with any specific symptoms.
+However, there may be indicators of problems in blood sugar metabolism that can be seen years before the development of overt diabetes.
+Health-care professionals in the field of endocrinology are now routinely looking at these indicators in patients who are high risk for developing diabetes.

 Impaired Fasting Glucose